 - Data-driven process goals relate to the things that I will do every day to put me in the best position of obtaining my outcome goals.
 I set goals like: complete 100% of my workouts each week exactly as my coach intended or get eight hours of sleep for seven nights each week.
 I can guarantee that I will meet them, and when I do, I’ll be in a great position to nail my outcome goal.

-Excellent, can you tell us a bit about how you first heard about PH?
+Excellent, can you tell us a bit about how you first heard about Precision Fuel & Hydration?

 I learned about you guys after listening to Andy speak on several triathlon podcasts.

 The benefits of having a tuned-in hydration strategy are huge.
 On easy runs during hot and humid days, my heart rate was often way above where it should have been based on the effort (watts) that I was exerting.
-I took the online Sweat Test and arranged a video call with a Sweat Expert.
+I took the online Sweat Test and arranged a Hydration and fueling video call.